fabiana001/paysim_analysis/README.md

 Unlike a standard SVM, One Class SVM is fit in an unsupervised manner and does not provide the normal hyperparameters.
 Instead, it provides a hyperparameter `nu` that controls the sensitivity of the support vectors and should be tuned to the approximate ratio of outliers in the data.

 A SVM is a machine learning model that finds a hyperplane in an N-dimensional space (N — the number of features) that distinctly classifies the data points.
-Among all possible hyperplanes, SVM learn the hyperplane having the maximum margin, i.e the maximum distance between data points of both classes.
+Among all possible hyperplanes, SVM learns the hyperplane having the maximum margin, i.e the maximum distance between data points of both classes.

 SVM works relatively well when there is a clear margin of separation between classes.
-However, if data points are not linearly separable, a kernel functions can be used.
-A Kernel function, is a similarity function that measure the distance of data points into a feature space with higher dimension.
+However, if data points are not linearly separable, kernel functions can be used.
+A Kernel function is a similarity function that measures the distance of data points into a feature space with higher dimension.
 Data points in this feature space are linearly separable.
 For time reasons, applying kernel functions on SVM and comparing performances is out of scope of the analysis.

 ## Results
-For a time reason, we apply 10 Cross Validation only to the SVM trained on undersampled dataset with NearMiss3.
+For a time reason, we apply 10 Cross Validation only to the SVM trained on the undersampled dataset with NearMiss3.
-In all the other cases, we split the input dataset in Training set (70%) and Testing Set (30).
+In all the other cases, we split the input dataset in the Training set (70%) and Testing Set (30).
 Sampling is stratified wrt `isFraud` feature to be sure that classes are equally represented.

 ### Metrics
 - **Recall (True Positive Rate)** computes the percentage of correctly identified frauds;